zemian/firepage/readme.md

 Below config parameters will have default values of `NULL` if omitted.

 * "menu_links": Manually set a menu links.
 Omit this entry and the menu links will be auto generated based on dirs/files listing.
+Note that the `child_menu_links` can contain a list of `menu_links` with the same structure (recursive for nested menus).
     ```
       "menu_links": {
         "menu_label": "Notes",